veracitylab/veracitylab.github.io/04_engage.md

 <section>
 	<h3 class="major">Participate</h3>
-<p>Our agile process of ideation, requirements analysis and specification
+<p>We follow an agile process of ideation, requirements analysis and specification
 between the Veracity Lab Research Team and stakeholders that can join the Veracity Lab Partnerships at any time will be established, to bring in new research and development challenges of high priority for a high